 Read or full LulzBot Mini 2 review.

-The printer is relatively compact, about the size of a bread maker, but it has a generous-for-its size build area of 4.7 inches on all sides.
+The da Vinci is relatively compact, about the size of a bread maker, but it has a generous-for-its size build area of 4.7 inches on all sides.
+(That's bigger than what Monoprice's budget printer offers.)
 There's a door to close off the print area and block out some of the noise from printing, but be aware that opening the door doesn't stop the printing process.